bruceravel/demeter/documentation/Athena/process/mee.rst

 .. caution:: The algorithm described here requires considerable user input and sufficient knowledge to reasonably process the data.
 In no case will the result be perfect.
-Use this carefully!
+Use this tool carefully!

 That said, let's carry on.